armou/Ray_Tracer/README.md

 Modify and play around with the scene files in the Scene folder, you can even make your own !

+Send me a notification if you find compatibility issues

 ## Clean

 Clean your directory using the available commands